 A minimum of six years of increasingly responsible information technology experience in the areas of systems analysis and design; systems and application programming; installation and maintenance of computer-packaged software; and computer operations.

-Supervisory experience preferred.
+Supervisory experience required.

 Excellent oral and written communications skills.

 PC hardware and software skills.

 Ability to analyze complex problems and recommend possible solutions.

 Decision making ability.